Choose another writer in this calendar: by name: by birthday from the calendar.

 Marie, who was a Catholic, considered her position in the family unacceptable, and divorced.

-In 1975 Laye became ill with a kidney infection, but with the help of
+In 1975 Laye became ill with a kidney infection (hypertensitive nephritis), but with the help of

 an international campaign, money was raided for his treatment in Paris.

-Laye had gathered in the 1960s and 1970s material from oral storytellers, the griots.
-His last work, Le Maître de la parole (1978, The Guardian of the Word), was based on a Mali epic, as told by the master griot Babou Condé, whose version of the legend of Sundiata, a 13th.century leader, he had taped.
-The collection of native songs and lore received the Prix de l'Académie Française.
-Laye died in exile in Dakar on February 4, 1980.
-For further reading: 'Laye, Camara' by Ada Uzoamaka Azodu, in Dictionary of African Biography, Volume 3: Hailu-Lyaut, edited by Emmanuel Kwaku Akyeampong, Henry Louis Gates (2012); 'Laye, Camara (Laya, Carama)' by Thorpe Butler, in The Facts on File Companion to the World Novel: 1900 to Present, ed.
-Michael D. Sollars (2008); 'Laye, Camara (1928-1980),' in The Facts on File Companion to the French Novel by Karen L. Taylor (2006); Rereading Camara Laye by Adèle King (2002); Coming of Age Through Colonial Education by Ralph A. Austen (2000); 'Camara Laye' by Brian Evenson and David Beus, in Postcolonial African Writers, ed.
-Pushpa Naidu Parekh and Siga Fatima Jagne (1998); The Snake and the Lion: Spiritual and Political Commitment in the Works of Camara Laye by Brenda J. Bertrand (1994); L'imaginaire dans les romans de Camara Laye by Azodo Ada Uzoamaka (c.
-1993); L'Enfant noir de Camara Laye: sous le signe de l'éternel retour by Jacques Bourgeacq (1984); Camara Laye by Sonia Lee (1984); The Writings of Camara Laye by Adèle King (1980); 'Camara Laye: The Aesthetic Vision' by Gerald Moore, in Twelve African Writers (1980); The Function of Characters in Four Works by Camara Laye by Paul R. Bernard (1976); 'Laye, Camara,' in World Authors 1950-1970, ed.
-John Wakeman (1975); 'Assimilated Negroitude: Camara Laye's Le Regard du roi' by Charles R. Larson, in The Emergence of African Fiction (1972); 'Camara Laye: Idealist and mystic' by A.C.
-Brench, in African Literature Today, no. 2 (1969); 'Camara Laye: An Interpretation' by J.Jahn, in Black Orpheus 6 (1959) Selected works:
+Laye had recorded in the 1960s and 1970s material from oral storytellers, the griots.
+His last work, Le Maître de la parole (1978, The Guardian of the Word), about Soundiata, was based on an epic as told by the master griot Babou Condé, then about eighty years old.
+This collection of native songs and lore received the Prix de l'Académie Française.
+Camara Laye died in exile on February 4, 1980, in Dakar, where he was buried.
+For further reading: Reading Multiple Consciousness: Exploring the Complexity of Postmodern Identity by Komla M. Avono; foreword by Kristina Marie Darling (2025); 'Laye, Camara' by Ada Uzoamaka Azodu, in Dictionary of African Biography, Volume 3: Hailu-Lyaut, edited by Emmanuel Kwaku Akyeampong, Henry Louis Gates (2012); 'Laye, Camara (Laya, Carama)' by Thorpe Butler, in The Facts on File Companion to the World Novel: 1900 to Present, edited by Michael D. Sollars (2008); 'Laye, Camara (1928-1980),' in The Facts on File Companion to the French Novel by Karen L. Taylor (2006); Rereading Camara Laye by Adèle King (2002); Coming of Age Through Colonial Education: African Autobiography as Reluctant Buldungsroman (the Case of Camara Laye) by Ralph A. Austen (2000); 'Camara Laye' by Brian Evenson and David Beus, in Postcolonial African Writers: A Bio-bibliographical Critical Sourcebook, edited by Pushpa Naidu Parekh and Siga Fatima Jagne (1998); The Snake and the Lion: Spiritual and Political Commitment in the Works of Camara Laye by Brenda J. Bertrand (1994); L'imaginaire dans les romans de Camara Laye by Azodo Ada Uzoamaka (c.
+1993); L'Enfant noir de Camara Laye: sous le signe de l'éternel retour by Jacques Bourgeacq (1984); Camara Laye by Sonia Lee (1984); The Writings of Camara Laye by Adèle King (1980); 'Camara Laye: The Aesthetic Vision' by Gerald Moore, in Twelve African Writers (1980); The Function of Characters in Four Works by Camara Laye by Paul R. Bernard (1976); 'Laye, Camara,' in World Authors 1950-1970, edited by John Wakeman (1975); 'Assimilated Negroitude: Camara Laye's Le Regard du roi' by Charles R. Larson, in The Emergence of African Fiction (1972); 'Camara Laye: Idealist and mystic' by A.C.
+Brench, in African Literature Today, No. 2 (1969); 'Camara Laye: An Interpretation' by J.Jahn, in Black Orpheus 6 (1959) Selected works:

 |